Opinion | A fall coronavirus disaster is already here. We can’t wait until Inauguration Day to act.

 In many Midwestern states, covid-19 cases and hospitalizations are doubling every 14 to 21 days — or faster.
 The probable and tragic reality is that much of the rest of the United States is on the same path.
 U.S. cases rose by more than 34 percent in the past week, and the United States surged past 120,000 confirmed coronavirus cases per day.
 On the present course, by Inauguration Day we can expect to see 400,000 Americans infected each day, a rate equal to that recently experienced in Belgium and the Czech Republic.
 Even with the lower fatality rates witnessed over the summer, such increases could result in deaths on a scale not seen since the 1918 influenza pandemic.

-The United States cannot afford to repeat the slow and ill-coordinated response we saw last spring.
-Delay will result in unnecessary sickness and deaths now and financial loss later, when the spread will inevitably trigger panic, hobble the economy and strain hospitals beyond capacity.
+The United States cannot afford to repeat the slow and ill-coordinated response we saw in the spring.
+Delay will result in unnecessary sickness and death now and financial loss later, when the spread will inevitably trigger panic, hobble the economy and strain hospitals beyond capacity.
 Without course correction, over the coming months health-care workers, themselves vulnerable, will face stresses beyond any they have experienced since the pandemic began.
 Our ability to care for covid-19 patients will deteriorate, as will treatments for heart attacks, appendicitis, injuries and the other maladies that compete for limited hospital beds.

 The key words in this dire prognosis are “on the present course.”
 We must disrupt this momentum now.
 Interventions delayed until 2021 will come too late.